-At the balance sheet date the Trust was holding funds received in advance for school fund income and pupil premium income for activity in the 2022/2023 year.
+At the balance sheet date the Trust was holding funds received in advance for school fund income and age 16-19 bursary income for activity in the 2023/2024 year.

 14. Creditors: Amounts falling due after more than one year